 The Teacher-Student Relationship: Liberating or a Trap?July 27, 2017 | 33 Comments

-I’m a 20+ year practitioner in the Shambhala Buddhist lineage, a Tibetan Vajrayana tradition.
+I’m a 20+ year practitioner in a Tibetan Vajrayana tradition.
 It is based on teachings brought to the West by Chogyam Trungpa Rinpoche.

-There are things in these two seemingly straightforward sentences that might piss some people off.
+There are things in these seemingly straightforward sentences that might piss some people off.

 There are people who say that the Vajrayana (the third “yana” or vehicle of Buddhist teachings, aka the esoteric teachings) is not even a thing, that the Hinayana (foundational vehicle) exists, certainly, as does the Mahayana (greater vehicle), but the Vajrayana (indestructible vehicle) is actually a subset of the Mahayana.